Sun-Mountain/lettuceMeetApp/README.md

 This is the pre-release version of the Lettuce Meet Application.

 Our goal is to provide an easy way to organize events between people.
-Users will be able to make an account and use our [sandbox](https://lettucemeet.app), but only select users with supplied with a code will be able to create events and invite guests.

 ## Table of Contents